2013 Bronx LGBTQ Pride & Health Fair

 A. Contact us here on this page (send us a message), e-mail email@example.com or call (347) LGBT-BX-1.

 Q. WHAT'S THIS ABOUT MEMBERSHIPS?

 A. The new Bronx LGBTQ Center is a membership-based organization.
 Individuals and Families can purchase an annual membership in the Center, which gives them the right to vote during annual membership meetings and raise member items, very similar to how a shareholder votes for the board of directors and can create a shareholder derivative action in publicly-traded companies.

 Additionally, New York State law allows for organizations, businesses, and corporations to purchase an annual membership.
 More information about Memberships, pricing, types, levels, and amounts will be forthcoming in the next few weeks.

 Q. WHY ARE TICKETS SO EXPENSIVE?

-A. These events are fundraisers, not just a party for everyone to attend.
-In order to raise the monies required to build and operate a new community services center that will serve the needs of the LGBTQ community, we need to bring in the money required for us to do so.
-We must cover all of our expenses and then pull in additional money to ensure our operational survival.
+A. These expensive events are fundraisers, not just a party for everyone to attend.
+In order to raise the monies required to build and operate a new community services center that will serve the needs of the LGBTQ community, we need money to cover all of our expenses and also to ensure our operational survival.

-It will take approximately $100,000 - $250,000 to open and fund a new center for one year, and that is the amount of money we're seeking to raise before opening in a new space.
-This does not include any payments to employees; it is just for rent, utilities, equipment, and other expenses in beginning to provide services to the community, which are all additional expenses that must be paid for, as well.
+It will take approximately $100,000 - $250,000 to open and fund a new center for one year.
+That is the amount of money we need to raise before opening in a new space.
+This does not include any payments to employees; it is just for rent, utilities, equipment, and other expenses in beginning to provide services to the community, all of which are additional expenses that must be paid as well.